 Bone-marrow transplants are performed for:

-- deficiencies in red blood cells (aplastic anemia) and white blood cells (leukemia or lymphoma)
+- Deficiencies in red blood cells (aplastic anemia) and white blood cells (leukemia or lymphoma)

-- aggressive cancer treatments (chemotherapy or radiation therapy)
+- Aggressive cancer treatments (chemotherapy or radiation therapy)

-- inherited (genetic) diseases (such as thalassemia)
+- Inherited (genetic) diseases (such as thalassemia)

-- immune-system disorders (such as congenital neutropenia and severe-combined immunodeficiency syndrome)
+- Immune-system disorders (such as congenital neutropenia and severe-combined immunodeficiency syndrome)

 Updated by: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.